robertzlatarski/react-example-card-game/README.md

 ### `npm run start-server`

-After server is compiled, starts the server on port 3001.
+After server is compiled and client is built, you can start the server with this command on port 3001.
 Used for SSR.
-Still in progress.